microsoft/FluidFramework/docs/content/docs/concepts/feature-detection-iprovide.md

+---
-## Feature detection via IFluidObject
+title: Feature detection via IFluidObject
+---

 In the previous section we introduced the DataObject, a convenient way to combine distributed data structures and our own code (business logic) into a modular, reusable piece.
 This in turn enables us to modularize pieces of our application –-